-At T, families were contacted via telephone or email to book in a 'study week' where the child was asked to wear a Philips Actiwatch 2 (Philips Respironics) in their typical home environment whilst caregivers completed a sleep diary.
-All study weeks were completed during school term-time to maintain consistency and because of potential differences in term-time versus school holiday sleep patterns [see ].
-All caregivers were advised that the actiwatch could be worn on the ankle or, preferably, the wrist, and to press the event marker at 'lights out time' and 'get up time'.
-Participants were encouraged to wear the actiwatch at all times (except for bathing and swimming, which was at caregivers' and teachers' discretion).
+At T1, families were contacted via telephone or email to book in a "study week" where the child was asked to wear a Philips Actiwatch 2 (Philips Respironics) in their typical home environment while caregivers completed a sleep diary.
+All study weeks were completed during school term-time to maintain consistency and because of potential differences in term-time versus school holiday sleep patterns [43, 44].
+All caregivers were advised that